Mrjet2025/Alabi-Kazeem-Oluwaseun/README.md

 ## About Me
 I am self-motivated, organized, a fast learner, and a passionate student.
 I respect humanity, enjoy responsibility, and am eager to take new challenges.
 I am a diligent, goal-oriented, love learning, and passionate about developing my tech skills.
 I aim to use my education, work experience, and multi-skill orientation to benefit society and the institution since I am passionate about helping students grow and develop.
-Additionally, I have experience in mathematical modeling, including infectious disease modeling.
+Additionally, I have experience in mathematical modelling, including infectious disease modelling.
 I am dedicated to continuous learning and innovation.

 ## Skills

-- *Mathematical Modeling:* R
+- *Mathematical Mode\ling:* R
 - *Machine Learning:* R
-- *Programming Languages:* Python, R
+- *Programming Languages:* Python, R,Microsoft office, and google workspace

 ## Projects